igraph/rigraph_revdep_checks/problems.md

 ```
 checking package dependencies ...
 ERROR
-Packages required but not available: ‘AnnotationDbi’ ‘graph’ ‘samr’
+Packages required but not available: âAnnotationDbiâ âgraphâ âsamrâ

-Packages suggested but not available: ‘Biobase’ ‘KEGG.db’
+Packages suggested but not available: âBiobaseâ âKEGG.dbâ

 The suggested packages are required for a complete check.
 Checking can be attempted without them by setting the environment
 variable _R_CHECK_FORCE_SUGGESTS_ to a false value.

-See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+See section âThe DESCRIPTION fileâ in the âWriting R Extensionsâ
 manual.
 Status: 1 ERROR
 ```